korniko98/pivot-atlas/docs/artifacts/ip-address.md

 As mentioned above, threat actors may lease different IP addresses at different times but reuse certain registration details (which might be real or fake).
 By reviewing [WHOIS history](/tools/#whois-history) platforms, analysts can reveal past similarities which may no longer exist in the current record.

-!!! abstract inline end "Example"

-	Cobalt Strike team server is configured to listen on port 50050 by default, and threat actors don't always bother to change the default configuration prior to deployment.[^4]

 ####:octicons-arrow-right-24: Addresses with same open ports

 If an IP address hosting a C&C server has a relatively unique set of open ports (e.g., `80`, `443`, `5432`, and `6379`), analysts can leverage this to query [host scanning services](/tools/#host-scanners) such as [Shodan](https://www.shodan.io) and [Censys](https://search.censys.io) for other IP addresses with the exact same set of open ports, some of which might be hosting servers operated by the same threat actor or running the same malicious applications.

-&nbsp;
+!!! abstract "Example"

+	Cobalt Strike team server is configured to listen on port 50050 by default, and threat actors don't always bother to change the default configuration prior to deployment.[^4]

 ---

 ### Clients

-!!! abstract inline end "Example"

-	Proofpoint and Team Cymru analyzed Netflow data to surface a common server observed in communication with multiple C2 servers used by Latrodectus malware operators.[^3]

 ####:octicons-arrow-right-24: Clients connecting to it

 If you have access to [traffic aggregation data](/tools/#traffic-aggregation), you can check for other IP addresses that may have been observed in communication with this IP address.
 This can reveal victim devices communicating with malicious infrastructure, or other components of a threat actor's operation (such as proxy servers).

+!!! abstract "Example"

+	Proofpoint and Team Cymru analyzed Netflow data to surface a common server observed in communication with multiple C2 servers used by Latrodectus malware operators.[^3]

 ####:octicons-arrow-right-24: Clients connecting from it